tobiasps/multipart-download/README.md

 If the `saveDirectory` parameter is provided, the downloaded file will be saved to the `saveDirectory`.
 If the `fileName` parameter is provided, the downloaded file will be renamed to `fileName`.
 If the `fileName` parameter is not provided, the downloaded file will maintain its original file name.

+To be able to resume a broken or stopped download a separate metadata file is written during the download.
+This file contains information on how much of the file has been downloaded.
+When a downloaded is started this file is checked to see if the file can be resumed (when resume is enabled).
+After the download has completed this file will be removed.

 #### Event: 'error'
 - `err` &lt;Error&gt; Emitted error